- 4%Points on eligible restaurant, grocery, digital media, membership, and household utility purchases during the first 90 days

 22.99%

-The MBNA Rewards Platinum Plus® Mastercard stands out as the top choice because it offers a generous welcome bonus and high rewards on everyday spending categories like groceries and dining, making it ideal for those who frequently shop in these areas.
+The MBNA Rewards Platinum Plus Mastercard stands out as the top choice because it offers a generous welcome bonus and high earning rates on everyday purchases, making it ideal for those who frequently spend on groceries and dining.

 Pros: